-American baritone Troy Cook recently performed his first Ford in Hamburgische Staatsoper’s Falstaff, following his debut with the company as Marcello in La bohème, and debuted with the Royal Opera, Covent Garden as Guglielmo in Così fan tutte.
+American baritone Troy Cook made notable debuts in past seasons as Ford in Hamburgische Staatsoper’s Falstaff, following his debut with the company as Marcello in La bohème, and with the Royal Opera, Covent Garden as Guglielmo in Così fan tutte.

-This season brings important role debuts for the baritone, including Germont in La Traviata with Central City Opera and Rodrigo in Don Carlo with Opera Philadelphia.
-He appears in Lady Be Good at the Teatro de la Zarzuela in Madrid, makes his company debut with Utah Opera as Sharpless in Madama Butterfly, and returns to the role of the Marquis de la Force in Poulenc’s Dialogues des Carmélites with both the Portland and Winston-Salem Symphonies.
-Additionally, he debuts with the San Francisco Symphony for Handel’s Messiah, and appears in concert with both the Portland Symphony and AZ Music Fest.
-Future seasons include performances with Washington National Opera, Dallas Opera, San Diego Opera, and Austin Lyric Opera.
+The 2014-2015 season brought important role debuts for the baritone, including Germont in La Traviata with Central City Opera and a critically acclaimed Rodrigo in Don Carlo with Opera Philadelphia.
+He appeared in Lady Be Good at the Teatro de la Zarzuela in Madrid, made his company debut with Utah Opera as Sharpless in Madama Butterfly, and returned to the role of the Marquis de la Force in Poulenc’s Dialogues des Carmélites with both the Portland and Winston-Salem Symphonies.
+Additionally, he debuted with the San Francisco Symphony for Handel’s Messiah, and appeared in concert with both the Portland Symphony and AZ Music Fest.

 The 2013-2014 season brought performances as Paolo in Simon Boccanegra with Kentucky Opera, Riccardo in Boston Lyric Opera’s I puritani, Marcello in La bohème with Pittsburgh Opera and North Carolina Opera, and the Marquis de la Force in Dialogues des Carmélites with Opera Theatre of St. Louis.
 Mr. Cook also appeared in concert with the Jacksonville Symphony Orchestra and Winston Salem Symphony.
 He closed the season as Captain von Trapp in The Sound of Music with Central City Opera.